-When the Job Placement Specialist meets with employers, they discuss the progress of the program, FAA and COE completers in industry.
+When the Job Placement Specialist meets with employers, they discuss the progress of the program, FAA (Federal Aviation Administration), and COE (Council on Occupational Education) completers in industry.
 The Job Placement Specialist also informs faculty and School Advisory Committee of positive and negative findings that employers express.
 Through feedback, our faculty can analyze strengths and weaknesses in their lesson plans.
 The Job Placement Specialist collaborates with the COE liaison on the collection of completion, placement, and industry certificates.